cashpw/notes.cashpw.com/content/posts/do_what_you_love_until_you_love_to_do.md

 ## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Carmack, John.
 2021.
-“I Often Think About the ‘Read What You Love until You Love to Read’ Comment from @Naval , and This Is a Good Generalization.
+“I Often Think About the ``Read What You Love until You Love to Read’’ Comment from @Naval , and This Is a Good Generalization.
 My Experience Has Been That It Is Easier to Educate a Do-er than to Motivate the Educated; You Have to Believe You Can Do before You Embark on an Effort.”
-Tweet.
-Twitter.
-October 5, 2021. <a href="https://twitter.com/ID_AA_Carmack/status/1445424833181925376">https://twitter.com/ID_AA_Carmack/status/1445424833181925376</a>.</div>
+Tweet. <i>Twitter</i>. <a href="https://twitter.com/ID_AA_Carmack/status/1445424833181925376">https://twitter.com/ID_AA_Carmack/status/1445424833181925376</a>.</div>
 </div>